MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/entry.md

 }
 ```

-The `MyEntry` control is created in the portable class library (PCL) project and is simply an [`Entry`](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/) control.
+The `MyEntry` control is created in the .NET Standard library project and is simply an [`Entry`](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/) control.
 Customization of the control will be carried out in the custom renderer, so no additional implementation is required in the `MyEntry` control.

 <a name="Consuming_the_Custom_Control" />

 ## Consuming the Custom Control

-The `MyEntry` control can be referenced in XAML in the PCL project by declaring a namespace for its location and using the namespace prefix on the control element.
+The `MyEntry` control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the control element.
 The following code example shows how the `MyEntry` control can be consumed by a XAML page:

 ```xaml
 <ContentPage ...